mohanelango/multiagent-stock-research/README.md

 | **Orchestrator (LangGraph)** | Directs data flow and ensures orderly execution                       | All agents                   | End-to-end automated workflow                     | LangGraph + FastAPI integration                   |

 ---
+## Agent Responsibility Model

+Each agent in this system has a clearly defined, non-overlapping role:

+- **DataAgent**
+  - Collects raw market data, fundamentals, and news
+  - Produces structured JSON only (no interpretation)

+- **AnalystAgent**
+  - Interprets price action, fundamentals, and news
+  - Produces narrative investment analysis

+- **ComplianceAgent**
+  - Enforces neutral tone and regulatory-safe phrasing
+  - Removes prohibited language and injects disclosures
+  - Does not generate new analysis

+- **SupervisorAgent**
+  - Acts as Editor-in-Chief
+  - Decides final report structure
+  - Removes incomplete or low-quality sections
+  - Produces the final institutional-grade research note
+---

 ## Installation